String Concatenation in Java — Level 2

 4. Java 9+ note: invokedynamic concat

-Modern JDKs may use StringConcatFactory via invokedynamicfor +.
-The optimization strategy can change, but the guidance remains: prefer a single builder in loops or hot paths; + is fine for simple, non‑loop code.
+Modern JDKs may use StringConcatFactory via invokedynamic for +.
+The guidance remains: prefer a single builder in loops.

 5. Practical guidelines

-• Use + for a handful of concatenations outside loops; it is clear and compiled efficiently.
+• Use + for a handful of concatenations outside loops.

 • Pre‑size the builder when possible: new StringBuilder(estimatedSize).